Skip to main content

 • Typical participants: Community members, early supporters, or verified investors.

-Presales are similar to “early access” in the startup world but happen on the blockchain, where all transactions are transparent and verifiable.
+Presales are similar to early access in the startup world but happen on the blockchain, where all transactions are transparent and verifiable.
+If you're new to the space, our step-by-step presale guide walks through the entire process.

 Why Do Projects Offer Presales?